effprime/gptshell/README.md

 # gptshell

-GPTShell is a simple CLI tool that uses ChatGPT for translating human language tasks to terminal commands.
+GPTShell is a CLI tool for translating human language tasks to terminal commands.

 ![Screenshot](docs/gptshell-demo1.gif)